 Programme website: High Performance Computing with Data Science

-You will study at EPCC, the UK’s leading supercomputing centre.
-EPCC is the major provider of high performance computing (HPC) training in Europe with an international reputation for excellence in HPC education and research.
+You will study at EPCC, the UK’s leading supercomputing centre and a Centre of Excellence within the University's College of Science and Engineering.
+EPCC is a major provider of high performance computing (HPC) training in Europe with an international reputation for excellence in HPC education and research.

 The MSc programme takes the form of two semesters of taught courses followed by a dissertation project.

 Your studies will have a strong practical focus and you will have access to a wide range of HPC platforms and technologies.
 You will take seven compulsory courses, which provide a broad-based coverage of the fundamentals of HPC, parallel computing and data science.
 The option courses focus on specialist areas relevant to computational science, data science, and parallel computing.
 Assessment is by a combination of coursework and examination.